siteorigin/siteorigin-panels/readme.txt

 == Changelog ==

+= 2.6.6 - 25 April 2018 =
+* Only filter WooCommerce content when on the shop page.
+* Fix Background fallback URL notices.

 = 2.6.5 - 23 April 2018 =
 * Don't use `mime_content_type` for external layouts if it's not available.
 Just check file extensions.
 * Get correct ID for WooCommerce shop page to allow PB to render correctly.